drufball/yosai/_drafts/flaws.md

 Denri sighed.
 "No. I'm just not used to dealing with others when I make my decisions."

-"Is that why you've been so different since we left Terminus?"
+"Is that why you've been different since we left Terminus?"

 "What do you mean?"